 - Alipay and Bitcoin support (premium).

 Have you used one of these plugins to start accepting Stripe payments?
-I’d love to hear your experiences below.
+I’d love to hear about your experiences below.

 Article thumbnail image by SVIATLANA SHEINA / shutterstock.com